Research Professor, School for the Future of Innovation in Society, College of Global Futures

 - Senior Global Futures Scientist, Julie Ann Wrigley Global Futures Laboratory

-Rae Ostman is an associate research professor in the School for the Future of Innovation in Society, co-director of the Center for Innovation in Informal STEM Learning, and director of the National Informal STEM Education Network (NISE Net).
+Rae Ostman is a research professor in the School for the Future of Innovation in Society, co-director of the Center for Innovation in Informal STEM Learning, and director of the National Informal STEM Education Network (NISE Net).
 Ostman has broad experience planning, developing, implementing, and studying museum exhibits, programs, media, and other learning experiences in partnership with diverse organizations.